turbot/steampipe-plugin-scaleway/docs/tables/scaleway_billing_consumption.md

 Scaleway Billing Consumption tracks the costs of various scaleway products such as object_storage, storage, serverless, etc.

+**Important Notes**
-This table requires an Organization ID to be configured in the scaleway.spc file.
+- This table requires an Organization ID to be configured in the `scaleway.spc` file.

 ## Table Usage Guide